TriplyDB/Documentation/docs/triply-client-js/index.md

 ### Client

-Instances of `Client` are specific client connections with a
+Instances of `Client` are specific client connections with a TriplyDB user.

 #### Client.getApiInfo()